mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ### User Interaction and Experience(UI/UX)
 The NeuroRecovery apps User Interaction and Experience(UI/UX) is intended to be straightforward for the user to navigate and interact with.
 The core of the UI/UX for this app is the toolbar at the top of the screen and the collapsable menu at the left of the screen.
 These two elements will be present in all sections, which provides navigation access and style consistency throughout the entire app.

 In the center-right of the screen, the area not taken up by the toolbar or collapsable menu, is where the content of each section will be displayed.
-This may be a login form with a username and password field, a instant exercise section with <TODO>, etc. This storyboard visually displays the concept:
+This may be a login form with a username and password field, an instant exercise section with [TODO].
+This storyboard visually displays the concept:

 ![Menu Navigation Storyboard](images/storyboards/menu_navigation.png)